-If you suffer from gastroesophageal reflux disease, commonly called acid reflux, then this article is a must read for you.
+If you suffer from gastroesophageal reflux disease, commonly called acid reflux, then this article is a must read for you to learn natural solutions for heartburn.
 Acid reflux is a long-term condition in which the contents of your stomach rise up to the esophagus.

 Often times you may taste acid in the back of your mouth, suffer from bad breath, feel pain in your chest, and even notice the erosion of your teeth over time.

-I have compiled a list of home remedies for acid reflux, as well as lifestyle changes that may be necessary to help you battle your condition better on a daily basis.
+I have compiled a list of home remedies for heartburn also known as acid reflux, as well as lifestyle changes that may be necessary to help you battle your condition better on a daily basis.
 There are natural solutions for heartburn for you.

 Often times the burning sensation in your chest arises after eating a large meal.
 Then the bloated feeling begins; followed by flatulence and burping.
 You can lessen and possibly eliminate this uncomfortable situation simply by eating less.

 Natural Solutions for Heartburn [Acid Reflux – Gerd]

 It is also necessary to consider the food that is on your plate.
 Fatty, spicy, and greasy foods are known initiators of acid reflux, especially if you pair your meal with a glass of red wine.
 Although, red wine on its own is a problem for sufferers of acid reflux.